sdr-enthusiasts/docker-adsb-ultrafeeder/README.md

 * <http://dockerhost:8078/?heatmap> to see the heatmap for the past 24 hours.
 * <http://dockerhost:8078/?heatmap&realHeat> to see a different heatmap for the past 24 hours.
 * <http://dockerhost:8078/graphs1090/> to see performance graphs

-*Note*: the example above excludes `MLATHOST` as `readsb` alone cannot provide MLAT data.
-You'll need a feeder container for this.

 ## Ports